Good Omens: Possible sequel

 In 1989, a year before the completed novel was published, Gaiman and Pratchett visited the US for the World Fantasy Convention in Seattle, and shared a hotel room to save money.
 Unable to sleep at night due to jet lag, and not having anything else to talk about, they started plotting out the sequel to Good Omens.
-668—The Neighbour of the Beast was slated as the sequel's title, but after Gaiman moved to the United States, Pratchett expressed doubt that a sequel would be written.
+668—The Neighbour of the Beast was slated as the sequel's title; however, after Gaiman moved to the United States, Pratchett expressed doubt that a sequel would be written.
 Gaiman later affirmed this in one of his essays, titled Terry Pratchett: An Appreciation.
 Pratchett died in 2015.
 In 2017, Gaiman revealed – as part of the filming of the television series based on the book – that he and Pratchett had done some plotting for the sequel, including that "[t]here would have been a lot of angels in the sequel", one of whom was Gabriel, who was only briefly mentioned in Good Omens but was to figure more prominently in the television series.
 When asked if Neil had any plans on releasing a sequel to Good Omens or maintaining its status as a standalone work, Gaiman stated that there was a plot for one that Pratchett wanted to be told, but that whether or not it would be made would depend on certain factors.